 - Apps have a limit of 200MB of disk space in the container.
 The contents of your apps's '/tmp' directory currently don't count towards that total, but those files are removed when the app restarts.

 - By default your node.js modules don't count towards that total - there's a separate 1GB limit for node modules.

-- Plus, there's an additional 512MB of assets storage space.
+- There's an additional 512MB of assets storage space.
 The maximum file size per upload is limited to 256MB.